boto/boto3/docs/source/guide/ec2-example-elastic-ip-addresses.rst

 Using Elastic IP Addresses in Amazon EC2
 ########################################

-This Pyton example shows you how to:
+This Python example shows you how to:

 * Get descriptions of your Elastic IP addresses